Njmcq/iCloud-Control/README.md

 **Workaround:** In the Finder, press Command-Shift-.(period).
 This will enable visibility of all hidden files and folders within the Finder.
 Open the directory of your missing file, right-click on the now-present file and select 'Get Info'.
 Change the file extension proceeding the file's name to remove the '.nosync' extension (but **DO NOT** remove any other extension, such as _.png_, _.jpg_, _.pdf_, etc)

-**Resolution:** To be addressed in release 1.3.0.5 with better transparency to the user, and an option to restore any files which are kept as '.nosync'
+**Resolution:** To be addressed in future release with better transparency to the user, and an option to restore any files which are kept as '.nosync'

 ## License